ropitz/dataarc-demo/docs/add-new-dataset.rst

 1. Open the `dataARC Search Tool <https://ui.data-arc.org/>`__ and select Register to create your account.
 Fill out the form and select Register.

-2. Now, return to the site and select the Login from the menu.
-Login using your credentials.
+2. Now, return to the site and select  Login from the menu and login using your credentials.

 3. Next, select Manage - Profile.
 On the left side of the screen under User Info, select "Request to be a data Contributor."
 Fill out the form and click submit.